nushell/rfcs/README.md

 ever possibly consider making this change, as outlined in the RFC pull request, or some semi-obvious variation of it."
 (When the answer to the latter question is "no", then the appropriate response is to close the RFC, not postpone it.)

-### Help this is all too informal!
-[Help this is all too informal!]: #help-this-is-all-too-informal

-The process is intended to be as lightweight as reasonable for the present circumstances.
-As usual, we are trying to let the process be driven by consensus and community norms, not impose more structure than necessary.

 ## License